 This free introductory program is for individuals who have been diagnosed with early Alzheimer's disease or a related memory disorder and their family and friends.
 Topics include beginning changes, common decisions and the first step in care.

-Living with Alzheimer's Disease (for those with early stage Alzheimer's and their caregivers)
+Living with Dementia - Early Stage (for those with early stage Alzheimer's and their caregivers)

-The diagnosis of Alzheimer's disease is life-changing and leads to many questions.
+The diagnosis of Alzheimer's disease or a related form of dementia is life-changing and leads to many questions.
 What will this mean for me and my family?
 How do I plan for the future?
 Where can I get the help I need?
 Join us for this three-part program where you will hear from others who have been where you are.
 We will discuss what you need to know, what you need to plan, and what you can do as you navigate this chapter of your life.

 Partnering with Your Doctor